Fixed-Displacement Pump (IL)

 Details

-Matrix for volume losses for a given increase in fluid pressure and angular speed of the shaft.
-The block uses linear interpolation between the table elements.
+The matrix on volume losses at a given increase in fluid pressure and angular velocity of the shaft.
+The block uses linear interpolation between table elements.

 -

-- number of elements in the Pressure gain vector, dp.
+— the number of elements in the pressure gain vector Pressure gain vector, dp.

 -

-- number of elements in Shaft angular velocity vector, w.
+— the number of vector elements in the Shaft angular velocity vector parameter, w.

 Dependencies